|Keith's Ham Radio||

 My Time in Broadcasting

 My first forays into this thing called “radio” were via a small broadcaster my graduate electrical engineering father wired into my kid's photograph.
 It allowed me to gleefully play “The Teddy Bear’s Picnic” through all the AM Radios in the house.

 For a young child…THAT

 Lafayette Radio, two tube “Broadcaster” into our family’s

 component Hi-Fi setup and established my very own AM Broadcast

 station.
-I later found that little thing REALLY worked well when
+I later found this little thing REALLY worked well when

 I connected its modest antenna (via several lengths of insulated

-wire) to our neighbor’s 40-foot, metal TV antenna tower!
+wire) to our neighbor’s 40-foot, steel TV antenna tower!